Skip to main content

 1. A workspace with developer_access = true.
 Toggle this in the Briq UI under workspace settings, or see Workspaces.

 2. A Developer App linked to that workspace.
-Each app gives you an app_key (sent in every OTP request body) and an app_id (optional X-App-ID header).
 See Developer Apps.

 4. Recipient phone numbers in E.164 digits-only format (no +, no spaces) — e.g. 255712345678.